-Bill Sheridan returns to the NFL in 2025 as a senior defensive assistant for Jacksonville.
-Most recently, Sheridan spent two seasons as linebackers coach for the UFL's Arlington Renegades (2023-24).
+Before returning to the NFL, Sheridan spent two seasons as linebackers coach for the UFL's Arlington Renegades (2023-24).
 Sheridan helped lead the Renegades to win the then-XFL championship in 2023, the team's first-ever title.

 Prior to his time with the Renegades, Sheridan served two seasons as defensive line coach at Air Force (2020-21).
 In 2020, Air Force's defense was among the top units in program history.
 The defense finished third nationally in points allowed per game (15.0), Air Force's best mark since 1997.
 The Academy additionally ranked fifth nationally in passing yards allowed (166.8) and fourth in red zone defense (.692).
 Sheridan also aided in the development of DT George Silvanic, who led the Falcons in tackles for loss (4.5) and sacks (2.5) and earned an All-MW honorable mention.

-As linebackers coach for Boston College (2018-19), Sheridan coached a linebacker unit that featured All-ACC LB Connor Strachan, who led the team with 91 tackles and eventually signed with Jacksonville in 2019.
+Sheridan spent two seasons at Boston College as linebackers coach (2018) and defensive coordinator (2019).
+As linebackers coach, he coached a linebacker unit that featured All-ACC LB Connor Strachan, who led the team with 91 tackles and eventually signed with Jacksonville in 2019.
 He also oversaw the development of LB Isaiah McDuffie and LB Max Richardson into two of the team's top tacklers.

 Prior to his time at Boston College, Sheridan spent the previous 13 seasons coaching in the NFL as defensive coordinator for the New York Giants (2009) and Tampa Bay Buccaneers (2012-13), and as linebackers coach for the Giants (2005-08), Miami Dolphins (2010-11) and Detroit Lions (2014-17).